fieldtrip/website/tutorial/mvpa_light.md

     stat = ft_freqstatistics(cfg, freqFIC, freqFC);

+    mv_plot_result(stat.mvpa, stat.time, stat.freq)

 This yields a _freq x time_ matrix of classification accuracies.
-A large array of different multivariate analyses can be realised by setting `cfg.mvpa.features = `
+However, we are not limited to a classification for every time-frequency point.
+A large array of different multivariate analyses can be realized by changing the values of `cfg.mvpa.features`, let us look at some of the options:

-- `'time'`: if time serves as features, a search is performed across channels and frequencies, yielding a _chan x freq_ matrix of classification accuracies.
+- `'time'`: if time serves as features, a search is performed across channels and frequencies.
+Therefore, the result is a _chan x freq_ matrix of classification accuracies.
+- `'freq'`: the result  _chan x time_ matrix of classification accuracies.
-- `'freq'`: if time serves as features, a search is performed across channels and frequencies, yielding a _chan x freq_ matrix of classification accuracies.
+- `[]`: in this case, a search is performed across all dimensions yielding a _chan x freq x time_ array.
-- `[]`:

-What if, instead
-of considering each time-frequency point on its own, we want to include the information from the immediately preceding/following time point and the immediately preceding/following frequency point?
-This corresponds to a time-frequency searchlight analysis.
-To this end, we can define a binary frequency x frequency matrix that, for every time point, specifies which other time points are used as features.

-    freq_neigh = ones(numel(freqFIC.freq));
-    freq_neigh = freq_neigh - triu(freq_neigh,2) - tril(freq_neigh,-2);

-This yields a matrix with 1's on the diagonal and immediate off-diagonals and 0's elsewhere.
-To see this, let us look at the first few rows/columns of the matrix

-    freq_neigh(1:6, 1:6)

-Now we do the same for the time dimension

-    time_neigh = ones(numel(freqFIC.time));
-    time_neigh = time_neigh - triu(time_neigh,2) - tril(time_neigh,-2);

-    time_neigh(1:10, 1:10)

-We can provide these two matrices as a cell array in `cfg.mvpa.neighbours` and then re-run the analysis.

-    cfg.mvpa.neighbours = {freq_neigh, time_neigh};
-    stat = ft_freqstatistics(cfg, freqFIC, freqFC);

-The analysis will take longer since the feature space is now 3 freqs x 3 times = 9 times as large.

-What if we want to perform a classification for every time point only, using both the channels and the frequencies as features?
-This is as easy as simply setting `cfg.search = 'time'`.
-The feature space is now large (149 channels x 29 frequencies = 4321 features), so it is expedient to use a kernel-based classifier.
-For kernel classifiers, computation time is mostly affected by the number of samples rather than the number of features.
-We can use kernel FDA with a linear kernel, which is equivalent to LDA but is more efficient when the number of features is much larger than the number of samples.

-    cfg = [] ;
-    cfg.method      = 'mvpa';
-    cfg.search      = 'time';
-    cfg.design      = [ones(nFIC,1); 2*ones(nFC,1)];
-    cfg.mvpa.classifier             = 'kernel_fda';
-    cfg.mvpa.hyperparameter.kernel  = 'linear';

-    stat = ft_freqstatistics(cfg, freqFIC, freqFC);
+- `{'chan' 'freq'}`: multiple feature dimensions can be specified by providing a cell array.
+In this example, channels and frequencies are combined into a long feature vector and a classification is performed for every time point, yielding _time x 1_ vector.

+As before, we can also specify neighbours for each of the search dimensions.
+TODO

-#### Exercise 3
+### Exercise 4

 {% include markup/info %}
 Building on the previous example, perform an analysis for every frequency bin,